livetrails/targetjs/README.md

 ## Examples: Like Button → Animated Like (in 3 Steps)

 Let’s see how TargetJS handles a complex interaction that would usually require 50+ lines of React/CSS.
-The example demonstrates how to run four asynchronous operations in a strict sequential sequence.
+The example demonstrates how to run four asynchronous operations in a strict sequence.
 In other words, each step has to wait for all the previous ones to complete.

 ### 1) Like button